 Michael is a publication series named after professor Michael Skjelderup (1769-1852), one of the fathers of Norwegian medicine.
-He was born in Hof, Vestfold in Norway as the son of a priest, and was raised in the Norwegian countryside.
+He was born in Hof, a small place in what now is called the Vestfold county in Norway as the son of a priest, and was raised in the Norwegian countryside.
 Because of severe speech disturbances as a boy he did not get proper schooling, but was at last accepted as an apprentice in an apothecary's dispensary in the city of Fredrikstad at the age of 16.
 During his youth he tried through hard work and by means of an intensive self-discipline to overcome his handicap, and he really succeeded, except for in stressed situations.